tsanpitak/UCB_FinTech/Projects/01-Case Study/01_CaseStudy_TS.md

 * https://github.com/StashInvest/machine-learning-presentations/blob/master/README.md

 ### Podcasts
-* Stash - Teach Me How To Money - Why I started Stash with Brandon Krieg
+* StashInvest - Teach Me How To Money - Why I started Stash with Brandon Krieg
 * Wharton FinTech Podcast - Brandon Krieg - Founder of Stash
 * Chain of Wealth - Brandon Krieg on Micro Investing, The Stock Market and more!